“When you have diabetes, you’re more at risk of

 Yes.
 In Diabetes and Heart Disease the (United Kingdom) Diabetes UK explain:

 Cardiovascular disease affects your circulation too.
-And poor circulation makes other diabetes complications worse – like problems with your eyes and feet”.3
+And poor circulation can make other diabetes complications worse, like problems with your eyes and feet”.3

 In Cardiovascular Disease and Diabetes the American Heart Association elaborate on:

-In fact, people living with Type 2 diabetes are two times more likely to develop and die from cardiovascular disease, such as heart attacks, strokes and heart failure, than people who don’t have diabetes”.4
+In fact, people living with Type 2 diabetes are more likely to develop and die from cardiovascular diseases, such as heart attacks, strokes and heart failure, than people who don’t have diabetes”.4

 In Diabetes, Heart Disease & Stroke the (United States) National Heart, Lung, and Blood Institute note: